TSchimmels/C-LIGHT/README.md

 - What drug interactions influence neurotransmitter systems and behavior?
 - How does nutrition affect gene expression and brain development?

-### Dopamine Systems & Behavioral Control
+### Dopamine Systems & Neural Signaling
-- How do dopamine pathways regulate motivation, reward, and decision-making?
+- How do dopamine pathways regulate cellular signaling, reward processing, and neural function?
-- What manipulates dopamine release (drugs, social media, food, gambling)?
+- What factors affect dopamine release (drugs, nutrition, environmental stimuli)?
-- How does dopamine dysregulation lead to addiction and compulsive behavior?
+- How does dopamine dysregulation affect neural circuits and cellular states?
-- What is the relationship between dopamine and personality traits?
+- What is the relationship between dopamine signaling and neural development?
-- How can understanding dopamine systems help resist manipulation?
+- How can understanding dopamine systems inform therapeutic approaches?

-### Social Media Manipulation & Hypernudging
+### Digital Environment & Sensory Exposure
-- How do social media algorithms exploit dopamine systems?
+- How do digital displays affect circadian rhythms and neural function?
-- What are the mechanisms of hypernudging and persuasive technology?
+- What are the mechanisms of light exposure on cellular signaling?
-- How do dark patterns manipulate attention and behavior?
+- How do visual stimuli patterns affect attention and neural processing?
-- What psychological vulnerabilities do recommendation systems exploit?
+- What physiological responses occur from different screen exposures?
-- How does variable reward scheduling create digital addiction?
+- How does exposure timing affect biological rhythms?
-- What are the effects of filter bubbles and echo chambers on belief formation?
+- What are the effects of information density on cognitive load?

-### Social Psychology & Group Dynamics
+### Group Biology & Population Dynamics
-- How do social circles and peer groups influence behavior and beliefs?
+- How do group proximities affect individual organism states?
-- What drives inclusion/exclusion dynamics in social groups?
+- What drives aggregation and dispersal dynamics in populations?
-- How does tribalism affect cognition and decision-making?
+- How does group size affect individual physiology?
-- What role does social conformity play in belief adoption?
+- What role does spatial organization play in population health?
-- How do honor cultures shape emotional responses and behavior?
+- How do different environmental contexts shape group behaviors?

-### Political Psychology & Belief Systems
+### Neural Development & Pattern Formation
-- How are political beliefs formed and reinforced?
+- How are neural patterns formed and maintained?
-- What causes political polarization at the neurological level?
+- What causes variation in neural development across individuals?
-- How do propaganda and persuasion techniques work?
+- How do information processing mechanisms develop?
-- What cognitive biases drive belief perseverance?
+- What factors drive individual differences in cognition?
-- How do moral foundations differ across cultures and ideologies?
+- How do different neural architectures process information?
-- What makes certain beliefs resistant to evidence?
+- What makes certain neural patterns stable over time?

-### Cultural Neuroscience & Cultural Norms
+### Population Neuroscience & Environmental Context
-- How do cultural norms influence brain development and cognition?
+- How do environmental variations influence neural development?
-- What neural differences exist across cultures?
+- What neurobiological differences exist across populations?
-- How is culture transmitted and internalized?
+- How are environmental adaptations encoded neurally?
-- What role do cultural values play in decision-making?
+- What role do ecological factors play in neural function?
-- How do collectivist vs. individualist cultures affect the brain?
+- How do different environmental contexts affect brain structure?

 ### Neuronal Excitability & Metabolism
 - How do glucose vs. ketone metabolism affect neuronal firing thresholds?